Stronger, healthier communities

 We are helping people to make healthier choices

-We might be famous for our Sausage Rolls and Yum Yums, but we’re starting to get a bit of a rep for being great at salads and soups too.
+We might be famous for our Sausage Rolls and Yum Yums, but we’re starting to get a bit of a rep for being great at salads and flatbreads too.
 Our healthier products are helping us reach a wider range of customers as well as helping our loyal regulars to cut their intake of salt, sugar and fat.

 We support a range of great UK charities